RideBeeline/madgwick-investigation/README.md

 | C code from x-io, with fix     |        |          |    x   |

 ## Impact
 The bug only effects the transient, dynamic response.
 However, if the compensation involves the choice of a different, non-optimum Beta value, the static performance may also be impacted.
 The size of the impact varies.
 It seems to depend on the orientation, sampling frequency, and / or chosen Beta.
-For example, in our testing, the bug was not detactable when moving the sensor flat around its yaw axis only.
+For example, in our testing, the bug was not detectable when moving the sensor flat around its yaw axis only.

 ## Compensating with Beta
- [Experiment 7](./experiment_7_beta_fix/README.md) attempts to make a filter with the x2 Bug behave as if it didn't have it by selecting an optimum value of Beta.
+ [Experiment 7](./experiment_7_beta_fix/README.md) attempts to make a filter with the x2 bug behave as if it didn't have it by selecting an optimum value of Beta.
 This can mostly compensate for the bug in the test case but not fully.
 It is also not clear if that compensation works with different orientations, sample rates, noise, and selected reference Beta as it just optimises for the short test data.
 The chosen Beta is 5 times larger than the one used in the reference filter without the bug.
 Repeating the test with different data at a different frequency resulted in an optimum beta that was only ~2 times the original.

 ## Mathematical Analysis
 Missing the x2 changes the minimisation function as defined in (29).
 The filter now does the gradient descent with the objective of finding a quaternion that transforms the earth magnetic field `b` into double the the normalised magnetic reading `m`.
 Of course, a unit quaternion does not change the magnitude of the vector it rotates so one might think that it doesn't matter because the function is still minimised when the resulting vectors are aligned.
 Clearly that's not what happens but I don't know why.